voxarlabs/gesturescatalog/README.md

 # gesturescatalog
-Web Application for the work in progress "An Open Catalog of Hand Gestures from Sci-Fi Movies".
+Web Application for the work in development  "An Open Catalog of Hand Gestures from Sci-Fi Movies".